HackerHansen/1v1.YEET-v2/README.md

 An improved Cheat Engine hack for the game 1v1.lol

 Coming soon!
 The trainer has been finalized and I will record the video soon.
-Expecting a release by January 25th, 2020.
+Expecting a release by February 1st, 2021 if I'm not lazy lol